 As one of the leading companies in the industry, KONE has a strong brand and reputation.
 Issues that impact the company’s reputation or brand could have an effect on KONE’s business and financial performance.
-Such reputational risks could materialize; for example, in the case of an incident, a major delivery issue or a product quality issue.
-Matters concerning product integrity or quality could also have an impact on KONE’s financial performance.
+Such reputational risks could materialize in the case of e.g. safety, cybersecurity or non-compliance incidents, major delivery issues or product or service quality issues.

 Hazard, security and incidental risks

-The majority of KONE’s sales are denominated in currencies other than the Euro, which exposes KONE to risks arising from foreign exchange-rate fluctuations.
+The majority of KONE’s sales and result are denominated in currencies other than the Euro, which exposes KONE to risks arising from foreign exchange rate fluctuations.
 KONE is also exposed to counterparty risks related to financial institutions, through the significant amounts of liquid funds deposited with financial institutions, in the form of financial investments and in derivatives.
-Additionally, KONE is exposed to risks related to the liquidity and payment schedules of its customers, which may impact cash flow or lead to credit losses.
-Significant changes in local financial or taxation regulation could also have an impact on KONE’s financial performance.
+Additionally, KONE is exposed to risks related to liquidity and payment discipline of its customers, which may impact cash flow or lead to credit losses.
+Significant changes in local financial or taxation regulation could also have an impact on KONE’s financial performance, liquidity and cash flow.